• Skip to primary navigation

 Roasted Air Fryer Brussels sprouts in a white bowl

-While you may buy them at any time of year, Brussels sprouts are in season September to mid-February.
+While you may buy them at any time of year, Brussels sprouts are in season from September to mid-February.
 They are ideal for the holiday season.
 Roast them to perfection for a great side dish!

 Recipes: